-4. Within this Sphere, Competency 10.2 is chosen to describe key learning objectives of a CPE activity that meets identified learning needs.
+4. Within this Sphere, the RDN chooses Competency 10.2 to describe key learning objectives of a CPE activity that meets identified learning needs.
 To complete their Learning Plan, the RDN selects additional Spheres and Competencies and then clicks "Next Step".